 During 2009, we entered into CMO transactions whereby we transferred agency securities with a cost basis of \$831.0 million to various investment banks in exchange for cash proceeds of \$845.3 million and at the same time entered into a commitment with the same investment banks to purchase to-be-issued securities collateralized by the agency securities transferred for \$601.3 million.
 In each case, the investment bank contributed the transferred agency securities to a securitization trust held by either Fannie Mae or Freddie Mac in exchange for CMO securities held in the trust.
-Pursuant to the pre-existing commitment, the investment banks transferred to us certain of the CMO securities held in the trust, typically representing the longer maturity classes, or 70 to 75 percent of the cash flows of the agency securities initially transferred by us.
+Pursuant to the pre-existing commitment, the investment banks transferred to us certain of the CMO securities and interest-only strips held in the trust, typically representing the longer maturity classes, or 70 to 75 percent of the cash flows of the agency securities initially transferred by us.
 Our primary purpose for entering into these transactions was to reduce our exposure to short-term spikes in prepayments by holding the longer maturity classes.
 We typically will not receive any repayments of principal on these CMO securities until holders of securities entitled to the shorter maturity classes are repaid in full.

 All of our CMO's are backed by fixed or adjustable-rate agency securities and Fannie Mae or Freddie Mac guarantee the payment of interest and principal and act as the trustee and administrator of their respective securitization trusts.
 Our involvement with the trusts described above is limited to the agency securities transferred to them by the investment banks and the CMO securities subsequently held by us.
-As of March 31, 2010, the fair value of such CMO securities was \$470.7 million.
-Including additional CMOs purchased from third parties in separate transactions, the total fair value of our CMO portfolio was \$657.1 million as of March 31, 2010.
-As of December 31, 2009, the fair value of such CMO securities was \$594.3 million.
-Including additional CMOs purchased from third parties in separate transactions, the total fair value of our CMO portfolio was \$707.2 million as of December 31, 2009.
+As of June 30, 2010, the fair value of such CMO securities and interest-only strips was \$353.9 million.
+Including additional CMOs and interest-only strips purchased from third parties in separate transactions, the total fair value of our CMOs and interest-only strips was \$513.7 million as of June 30, 2010.
+As of December 31, 2009, the fair value of such CMO securities and interest-only strips was \$594.3 million.
+Including additional CMOs and interest-only strips purchased from third parties in separate transactions, the total fair value of our CMOs and interest-only strips was \$707.2 million as of December 31, 2009.

-Our maximum exposure to loss as a result of our involvement with the trusts relates to the additional liquidity risk of holding CMO securities in a period of severe market dislocations as compared to the underlying collateral transferred to the trusts.
-The maximum exposure related to this risk is the fair value of the CMO securities.
+Our maximum exposure to loss as a result of our involvement with the trusts relates to the additional liquidity risk of holding CMO securities and interestonly strips in a period of severe market dislocations as compared to the underlying collateral transferred to the trusts.
+The maximum exposure related to this risk is the fair value of the CMO securities and interest-only strips.